toseef-ahmd/weather-app/README.md

 ## Data Source

 Weather data is sourced from [Open-Meteo](https://open-meteo.com/), a reliable weather API provider.
 Visit Open-Meteo for more details on their data services.

-## Running the Application

-To launch Weather Dashboard in development mode:

-1. Execute the command:
-npm run dev

-2. The application will start on [http://localhost:3000](http://localhost:3000)

 ## Components